isomerpages/moe-bendemeerpri/_our-people/Parent Support Group (PSG).md

 ##### Objectives:

-To provide opportunities for parents to be involved in the school activities
+To provide opportunities for parents to be involved in the school activities <br>

-To foster greater bonding between school and families
+To foster greater bonding between school and families <br>
 To give children a sense of pride as they witness the involvement of their parents in school